Smile-SA/hots/doc/source/glossary.rst

   cluster

-    In the context of cots application, cluster is used for its *machine-learning* meaning (it could be confused with the meaning related to *infrastructure*).
+    In the context of hots application, cluster is used for its *machine-learning* meaning (it could be confused with the meaning related to *infrastructure*).
 In this context, a cluster is a group of similar individuals, resulting from clustering.

   clustering